All Episodes

 But again, you come back to the right thing.

-Because they're there they're on the front line.
+Because they're on the front line.

-I think uh we would have liked to have more definition on those people before they get to pardon, and I think that would have been the right thing to do.
+And about 80% of them said, no, I think we would have liked to have had more definition on those people before they get the pardon.

 But again, look, it's emotional.

-Uh Donald Trump made a promise, and uh what I'd like to see him follow up on is there was prosecutorial misconduct directed at some people who got into this fracas and got punished far beyond their crime.
+And what I'd like to see him follow up on is there was prosecutorial misconduct directed at some people who got into this fracas and got punished far beyond their crime.

-And now I have this on my jacket, and it was ridiculous.
+And now I have this on my jacket and it was ridiculous.

-That's the kind of stuff that we should go back and look at, because the prosecutors who did that should be held accountable.
+That's the kind of stuff that we should go back and look at because the prosecutors who did that should be held accountable.

 I think you agree with him.

-No, I I I totally agree with that, and I think getting to the bottom of it was smart.
+And I think getting to the bottom of it was smart.

 We know he lied when he said he never talked to his son, his brother, or anybody for that matter.